Rules

 Article XIII: Protests and Disputes

-13.02 Any protest filed by a Participant shall be heard by a committee of the Event Staff as determined by the Event Director.
-After reviewing the protest submitted, the Event Director shall inform the protesting Participant of the Event Staff’s decision.
-The committee of the Event Staff’s decision is final and not subject to further appeal or dispute.
+13.03 Any protest will be reviewed by a committee of Event Staff as determined by the Event Director.
+After review, the Event Director shall inform the protesting Participant of the committee’s decision.
+The decision is final and binding.

-13.03 The interpretation and enforcement of the Rules will be the sole and exclusive responsibility of the Event Director and, if protested, the committee of the Event Staff.
+13.04 Interpretation and enforcement of the Rules shall remain the sole and exclusive responsibility of the Event Director and, when applicable, the Event Staff committee.

 B. “Event Director” shall mean the individual(s) who oversees the overall management of any specific Event or Events.